Should Christians Create Shock Art?

 And water you shall drink by measure, the sixth part of a hin; from day to day you shall drink.
 And you shall eat it as a barley cake, baking it in their sight on human dung.”
 And the Lord said, “Thus shall the people of Israel eat their bread unclean, among the nations where I will drive them.”
 Ezekiel 4:11-13 (ESV)

-Jeremiah the prophet, who is called to be holy and to be a voice for God is commanded by God to cook with his own excrement.
+Ezekiel the prophet, who is called to be holy and to be a voice for God is commanded by God to cook with his own excrement.
 This is offensive to most people, but for a representative of God to do something this graphic and ceremonially unclean was even more shocking to Israel.
-God commanded Jeremiah to do this because God wanted to shock his own people through this performance art.
+God commanded Ezekiel to do this because God wanted to shock his own people through this performance art.
 God was depicting the coming punishment of Israel due to their sin.

-This is not the only performance art piece God calls Jeremiah to perform.
+This is not the only performance art piece God calls Ezekiel to perform.
 He also shaves his head, burns his hair, and lays on his side for over a year before laying on the other side for forty days.
 All of this was shocking, and yet it was explicitly commissioned by God.
 Each component was symbolic and intentional.
 The shock was meant to inform the audience, and then transform their understanding.

 The second passage comes from the book of Hosea, where God commands his prophet to marry a prostitute.